-What is Cognitive Behavioural Therapy and how does this approach differ from other types of psychotherapy models (audio)
+What is Cognitive Behavioural Therapy and how does this approach differ from other models of psychotherapy (a Spotify podcast)

 Daniel Mirea about Cognitive Behavioural Therapy